clairernovotny/ReferenceGenerator/readme.md

 This tool aims to help by reading your compiled libraries assembly metadata and determine what that list should be.
 It currently supports any `System.Runtime` based project, including "Profile 259"+ PCL's -- that is, a PCL that targets at least .NET 4.5, Windows 8 and Windows Phone 8.

 ## Usage
 This tool uses some conventions to locate your `nuspec` file and input libraries.
-These can be overrriden in your project file.
+These can be overridden in your project file.
 The tool looks for a `.nuspec` file with the same name as your target library underneath the solution root directory.
 By default, it will add/update a `<dependencies>` group for the `dotnet` TFM, but you can have it generate others by overriding your project file value.

 Using NuGet, add `NuSpec.ReferenceGenerator` to your library project.
-On build, it will add/update your nuspec with the correct dependency data for the BCL libraries.
+On build, it will add/update your nuspec with the correct dependency data for your libraries.

 ## Limitations
-- In this first version, only System dependencies are generated.
-If you depend on other packages, you still need to add them to your nuspec.
-This tool will ignore those.
-- Dependencies are determined by using the assembly name and version as the package id and version.
-This may generate a package like System.Net.Request 3.9, a non-existent package.
-The NuGet resolution rules will pull down the 4.0 version, which is the correct version.

-The next version of this tool will aim to address both of these limitations by directly parsing the VS project file and project.lock.json files to determine the package versions directly.
+- This tool does not currently run on mono if you're using an "classic PCL".
+The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
+Alternatively, if you only need project.json based projects, then there's no limitation.

 ## Options and overriding default behavior

 **NuSpec Library Content**
 The library files that should be checked for dependencies.
 Most packages should have a single assembly which the tool will detect.
-If you have more than one file packaged in your nupkg, then you need to to specify the following in your csproj/vbproj file:
+If you have more than one file packaged in your nupkg, then you need to to specify the following in your csproj/vbproj file.
+You'll also need to specify the project file for it in the next section:
 ```xml
 <ItemGroup>
 	<!-- output of this project -->